rferg/tandem-blog-posts/buffer-tables-for-background-jobs/article.md

 A nice feature of Sidekiq (and other background job processors) is that it will handle [most aspects of job failures and retries for us](https://github.com/sidekiq/sidekiq/wiki/Error-Handling#automatic-job-retry).
 We don't want to reimplement this ourselves with our buffer table.
 And we don't have to.

 Let's consider the Events Job.
-It is the only interesting case since it is associated with a group of events and actually carries out the target operation, which is likely to have at least some intermittent failures.
+It is the only interesting case since it is associated with a specific group of events and actually carries out the target operation, which is likely to have at least some intermittent failures.
 By giving a `group_id` as the job argument, Sidekiq will persist it as such and we can offload the failure and retry logic for that group to Sidekiq.
 No other job is going to process these events, since the Claim Job only selects events without `group_id`s.
 We only need to act at the terminal points of the job to "complete" the events, i.e., delete them from the buffer table.
 Either an event was successfully processed (after some number of retries) or all of the job's retries were exhausted by repeated failures.
 For the former, we delete the event at the end of the job's `#perform` method.
 For the latter, we use Sidekiq's `sidekiq_retries_exhausted` callback and delete any remaining events from the group there, along with whatever error logging, etc. we need to perform.

 Here's an example: